Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 ![](couldnt_update_edge_2.mp4)

 ## Warning: Nearly coplanar faces (red and green)
-To understand this warning, we should first understand coplanarity.
-If two adjacent faces are "coplanar" it means they are _on the same plane_.
-Think about how two sheets of paper (faces) are coplanar when they lie on the same table, no matter which way the papers are turned and even if you lift one end of the table. _Nearly coplanar_ faces means they are at a slight angle to each other; imagine the tabletop is slightly curved or warped so the sheets are facing slightly different directions.
+This is one of the most common warnings map-makers will encounter.
+Let's first define coplanarity.
+If two faces are "coplanar" it means they are _on the same plane_; there is a flat infinite surface that both faces would perfectly lie on.
+Tool warns you when connected faces are _nearly coplanar_, meaning they are actually facing slightly different directions and the edge they share is a slight hill or valley.

-Exact coplanarity is desirable because Tool will combine together adjacent coplanar faces into a single larger collision surface as an optimization. _Nearly coplanar_ faces can also cause [phantom BSP](~scenario_structure_bsp#collision-artifacts) so you should deal with the problem even though it's just warning.
+Exact coplanarity is desirable because Tool will combine together adjacent coplanar faces into a single larger collision surface as an optimization. _Nearly coplanar_ faces are undesirable because they can cause a problem called [phantom BSP](~scenario_structure_bsp#collision-artifacts), including cases undetectable by [`collision_debug_phantom_bsp`](~scripting#external-globals-collision-debug-phantom-bsp) but which cause objects to fall back to [BSP default lighting](~object#shadows-and-lighting).

+You should deal with this problem even though it's a warning.
 This is not to say all your cliffs need to be flat walls and the ground featureless, but just avoid very slightly deviations in angle from face to face.
 Any collection of faces which _should_ be flat, like walls and floors, should be aligned and coplanar.

-This is one of the most common warnings modders will encounter.
 To avoid this issue you can:

 * Avoid "eyeballing it" when modeling things which should be straight and aligned.
 Use snap when moving vertices along an axis to ensure they align with others;
 * Scale sets of faces which should be coplanar to 0 along an axis (see video);